AugustNing/princeton-food/README.md

 **Thai Village/Amazing Thai** - two thai restaurants in 2 mins walking distance of each other.
 Thai village is cheaper, Amazing Thai is sit down and fancier.
 Both have pretty good lunch specials.

-**Tiger Noodles** - American Chinese food close to equad and is a popular lunch spot
+**Tiger Noodles** - American Chinese food close to equad and is a popular lunch spot.
+Lunch special is good value.

 **Tomo Sushi** - takeout only sushi/japanese joint.
 I really like their lunch specials.

 **Ajiten** - fancy place for fancy japanese food.

 **SC House** - legit sichuan chinese food!
 It’s really good chinese food.
-Pricier than going to Edison for chinese food but it’s probably worth the time savings.
+Pricier than going to Edison for chinese food but it may be worth the time savings.

 Pizza - **Pizza Den**, **Jules Thin Crust**, **Proof** are all on nassau/witherspoon.
 Out of these three I like Jules the most.
 GSG happy hour often orders pizza den or Frist pizza.